 The Internet of Things has been a buzzword for over few years now, but it is only lately that we've begun to see its true potential as a game changing technology.
 In the simplest of terms, IoT is a concept of everyday objects - from streetlights, to industrial machinery, and even wearable devices - which are interconnected using built-in sensors and share relevant data wirelessly amongst each other.
 With thousands of applications currently in use and new ones being discovered daily, it is not too far to assume that soon major part of our lives will be impacted with IoT devices in some way or the other.

-The statistics also point towards a future where more than 40.9 billion devices would feature internet of things technology in some form or another, with 755 of this growth being attributed to non-hub devices such as sensor nodes and accessories.
+The statistics also point towards a future where more than 50 billion devices would feature internet of things technology in some form or another by 2020, which will grow up to 1 Trillion devices by 2025.
+This 75% growth is being attributed to non-hub devices such as sensor nodes and accessories.

 For market researchers, its second nature to keep looking ahead as well as pay enough attention to the present and the past.
 For them, the next evolution of Internet of things is the "Internet of everything" where the focus not only relies on the devices between which data is transferred, but also on how the data is transferred.

 The emergence of big data analytics is now helping to take the potential value of everyday interconnected devices and services to a whole new level.
 Researchers are also gaining the ability to granularly analyze data sets and extract real-world insights and informational value from such mundane, day-to-day things as well.
 Let us have a look at how market researchers can leverage IoT for their own benefits -